zirs3d/balancer-guide/README.md

 ## \$BAL Annual rewards / IL protection

-The yield generated on IHF token Balancer pools derives from swap fees of between 95-119 basis points (per trade), in addition to annual BAL distribution rewards.
+The yield generated on IHF token Balancer pools derives from swap fees of in the range of 119 basis points (per trade), in addition to annual BAL distribution rewards.
-This shows how pairing IHF tokens within the pool using a higher ratio than 50/50, serves as protection against impermanence loss (IL) in the following example:
+To show how pairing IHF tokens within the pool; using a higher ratio than 50/50, serves as protection against impermanence loss (IL) in the following examples:

 ### Pool A
-Pairs with _WETH_, ratio factor of 0.75
+Pairs with _WETH_, ratio factor of 0.80

-***IHF -- WETH*** (_0.75_)
+***IHF -- WETH*** (_0.80_)
-75% : 25%
+80% : 20%
+(Liquidity pool with 2-assets)

 ### Pool B
 Pairs with _C20_, ratio factor of 0.75